 Spill the sauce: Enter Jennifer Peterson, a crazy obnoxious person who disrupts Marla's cash flow and her friends trouble the very core of her existence.
 Will she succeed over the rebellious psycho old lady?

 This entertainer is the extremities of profanity.
-Although its core lies in its humor, the foul language, the vicious game plans, and no sense of morality make it a must-watch thriller.
+Although its core lies in its humor, the foul language, the vicious game plans, and no sense of morality make it one of the must-watch thriller movies on Netflix.
 Peter Dinklage is a delight to watch and will remind you of that loyal friend you always had in college.
-A perfect brunch movie to keep you hooked!

 Genre: Mystery Thriller